How to Create a DYNAMIC Use Case Diagram

 Insert A Visual Item

-We are going to create Visual Items (little visualization fragments).
-A Visual Item is a data/shape placeholder connected to a view, and it is put on a visualization canvas.
+We will create Visual Items (little visualization fragments).
+A Visual Item is a data/shape placeholder connected to a view and put on a visualization canvas.
 You can put as many visual items on a canvas as you like.
 With Visual Items, you show shapes on a canvas for the data in a view.

 In the next steps, we are adding a Visual Item on the canvas and configuring it to generate some shapes for the data in a view.

-On the Help is a page with extensive documentation and examples of how to configure rules.
+On the Help is a page with extensive documentation and examples of configuring rules.

-• You will see Stakeholder shapes with the names of the Actors next to a system box on your visualization.
+- You will see Stakeholder shapes with the Actors' names next to a system box on your visualization.

-• If you want also to have the use cases shown in your diagram, add a second Visual Item and repeat the steps above or change the rule of the first View and Visual Item into 'Entityclass=*', so it will show the whole model.
+- If you also want to have the use cases shown in your diagram, add a second Visual Item and repeat the steps above or change the first View and Visual Item rule into 'Entityclass=*', so it will show the whole model.

 The following screenshots show the different TABs on the New/Edit dialog for the Visual Item: